flyio0/gitskills/readme.txt

-Creating a new branch dev
+Creating a new branch dev is quick & simple